top of page

 Wisdom

-The trials that come our way will reveal our sin, test our faith…and when in the fire, we can lose our ability to see the next step on the path of righteousness.
+The trials that come our way will reveal our sin and test our faith.
+When we're in the fire, we can lose our ability to see the next step on the path of righteousness.
 There are perplexing situations where we find ourselves lacking in God’s wisdom.
 Questions arise in our minds about the most God-glorifying thing to do next.
 Should I speak or remain quiet?
 Run away or stand firm?
 Take bold action or devote myself to prayer only?
 Obey the government or practice civil disobedience?
 Accept this marriage proposal or not?
 Stay in ministry leadership or step down?
 Oh, how we need God’s wisdom!
 When wisdom is lacking, we must ask God to open the eyes of our heart to His Word.
-And through the Holy Spirit’s guidance, we learn how to apply God’s wisdom to all of life.
+Through the Holy Spirit’s guidance, we learn how to apply God’s wisdom to all of life.
 The Bible is the holy treasure of God’s wisdom and He has given it generously without reproach (1:5).
-This is graceHe gives His wisdom lavishly, not withholding it even though we are deserving of His rebuke and severity.
+This is graceHe gives His wisdom lavishly, not withholding it even though we deserve His rebuke and severity.

-The wisdom of God is not like the wisdom of this world and the Bible teaches us the differences.
+The wisdom of God is not like the wisdom of this world and the Bible teaches us the difference.
 Test the wisdom you are trusting.
-In James 3:15-17 we read,
+James 3:15-17 says,

 Who is wise and understanding among you?
 By his good conduct let him show his works in the meekness of wisdom.
 But if you have bitter jealousy and selfish ambition in your hearts, do not boast and so lie against the truth.
 This is not wisdom that comes down from above, but is earthly, unspiritual, demonic.
 For where jealousy and selfish ambition exist, there will be disorder and every vile practice.
 But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.